EladioAMendez/visions_align/research/brand.md

     *   **One week for MVP (Minimum Viable Product):** This MVP will focus on the core functionality of LinkedIn profile analysis and basic meeting playbook generation, targeting a very specific pain point for early adopters.
     *   **Four weeks for V1:** The V1 release will expand upon the MVP, incorporating initial integrations (e.g., calendar), enhanced UI/UX, and a more robust set of playbook customization options, addressing a broader range of Maya's immediate needs.

 *   **User Control:** Limited customer control over core workflows will be implemented to ensure consistency and guide users towards optimal outcomes.
-The system is designed to provide expert-driven recommendations and automated playbook generation.
-However, users will be provided with comprehensive visualizations and dashboards for monitoring their relationship progress, tracking the impact of implemented strategies, and reviewing insights gained.
-This approach ensures that the powerful AI capabilities are leveraged effectively while still giving users transparency and the ability to track their success.
-For instance, Maya will be able to see how Olivia's

-dot moved from pale yellow to amber in the relationship tracker, providing a clear visual representation of her growing influence.
+The system is designed to provide expert-driven recommendations.
+This is a feature, not a bug; it prevents the user from over-tinkering and re-introducing the same biases that lead to dissonance.
+Users are provided with comprehensive dashboards for monitoring their relationship progress and tracking impact, giving them transparency into their success without the burden of manual configuration.
+For instance, Maya will see how Olivia's dot moved from pale yellow to amber in the relationship tracker, a clear visual representation of her growing resonance.

 ## OpenAI GPT-4 API Capabilities
 *(Contribution from the Lead Systems Architect)*